genevate/style_guides/programming/basic.md

   - Implicit order of events that aren't realized until much later.
   - Slow tests due to needless saving an object multiple times.

+## Testing

+- Always test the interface, not the implementation - Avoid testing the private/protected methods of the implementation via assertions/expectations.
+These will be be tested, indirectly, via the public interface.
+This will also make it easier to refactor in the future.

 ### Mocks

+- Avoid mocking the object under test.
 - Only mock what you own.
 In cases where objects exist that talk to external APIs (for example) switch to stubbing instead.
-- Don't mock the object under test.
+- Prefer mocks when unit testing an object under test that needs to message other objects.
+These mock objects can be injected and expectations can be set to ensure they are messaged properly.
+The actual unit testing of these mock objects should be provided in their own unit tests.
+Switch to integration tests when needing to test the communication between all the objects as a whole.

-## Stubs
+### Stubs

-- Don't stub the object under test.
+- Avoid stubbing the object under test.

 ## Resources